HigherState/dsentric/README.md

     We dont need to validate contracts in the traversal path, Just need to make sure it can be traversed

+    its possible to get a default value for an expected object that is not present As the Expected object will return an empty object in the traversal if its not found

 get -
     extract the value, return any type or other structural failures